Choijh03/English_Learning_Application_JAVA_V3/README.md

 What's different from second version:

--Papago logo animation was added in papago translation activity
+-Papago logo animation was added in translation, camera, culture, and phrases activities.

+-Culture pop-up dialogues changed to actual activities.

 -More culture and phrases are available.

+-Dialogue menu avaiable

 ------------------------------------------------------------------------------------------------------------